Kunukunuk/ExchangeRates/README.md

+# *ExchangeRates*

-# ExchangeRates an app that uses https://exchangeratesapi.io api to get exhcange rates to exchange USD to other currencies.
+**ExchangeRates** an app that uses https://exchangeratesapi.io api to get exhcange rates to exchange USD to other currencies.

 ## Video Walkthrough